Paraguayan War: Allied setback at Curupayty: their advance comes to a halt

+Siege of Humaitá

 Caxias assumes command

-The Brazilian government decided to create a unified command over Brazilian forces operating in Paraguay, and turned to the 63-year-old Caxias as the new leader on the 10 of October 1866.
+The Brazilian government decided to create a unified command over Brazilian forces operating in Paraguay and turned to the 63-year-old Luís Alves de Lima e Silva, the Marquess of Caxias, as the new leader on 10 October 1866.
 Osório was sent to organize a 5,000-strong third corps of the Brazilian army in Rio Grande do Sul.
-Caxias arrived in Itapiru on the 17 of November.
-His first measure was to dismiss the Vice-Admiral Joaquim Marques Lisboa (later the Marquis of Tamandaré and also a member of the Progressive League).
-The government had appointed his fellow Conservative Vice-Admiral, Joaquim José Inácio—later the Viscount of Inhaúma—to lead the navy.
+Caxias arrived in Itapiru on 17 November.
+His first measure was to dismiss vice-admiral Tamandaré.
+The government had appointed Caxias' fellow Conservative vice-admiral Joaquim José Inácio—later the Viscount of Inhaúma—to lead the navy.

 The Marquess of Caxias assumed command on 19 November.
-He aimed to end the never-ending squabbling and to increase his autonomy from the Brazilian government.
-With the departure of President Mitre in February 1867, Caxias assumed overall command of the Allied forces.
+He aimed to end the never-ending squabbling among the allied commanders and to increase his autonomy from the Brazilian government.
+With the departure of president Mitre in February 1867, Caxias assumed overall command of the Allied forces.
 He found the army practically paralyzed and devastated by disease.
 During this period Caxias trained his soldiers, re-equipped the army with new guns, improved the quality of the officer corps, and upgraded the health corps and overall hygiene of the troops, putting an end to epidemics.
 From October 1866 until July 1867, all offensive operations were suspended.
-Military operations were limited to skirmishes with the Paraguayans and bombarding Curupaity.
+Military operations were limited to skirmishes with the Paraguayans and bombarding Curupayty.
 Solano López took advantage of the disorganization of the enemy to reinforce the Fortress of Humaitá.